twilio/twilio-video.js/COMMON_ISSUES.md

 Firefox Participants sometimes fail to subscribe to DataTracks on Peer-to-Peer Rooms
 ------------------------------------------------------------------
 We have seen some instances where Firefox Participants that join a Peer-to-Peer Room after a DataTrack has been published fail to subscribe to it.
-We have filed an internal JIRA bug JSDK-xxxx and started working on a fix, which will be available in a future release.
+We have filed an internal JIRA bug (JSDK-2615) and started working on a fix, which will be available in a future release.

 Working around the browsers' autoplay policy
 --------------------------------------------